 Softwire has assessed the level of risk associated with each sector in our supply chain and has determined the actions we will take to address the risks identified.
 Our sector-level assessment is set out in Appendix 1.
-After completing this high-level assessment, Softwire built a register of service providers that have delivered services to Softwire in FY 2023.
-For each service provider we recorded an individual risk assessment, the actions taken to manage the risk, and any evidence we found of modern slavery or human trafficking.
+After completing this high-level assessment, Softwire built a register of service providers that have delivered services to Softwire in FY 2024.
+For each service provider we recorded an individual risk assessment, the actions taken to manage the risk, and any concerns we have in relation to modern slavery or human trafficking.
 A process has been set up to maintain and update the register on an on-going basis.